chinmay161/Linux-File-Permissions-Audit-Tool/README.md

    - Gained proficiency in managing and navigating the Linux command line interface and utilizing system administration tools.

 2. **Scripting and Automation:**
-   - Developed advanced Bash scripting skills to automate the process of file permissions auditing.
+   - Developed advanced Python scripting skills to automate the process of file permissions auditing.
    - Learned to write clean, efficient, and reusable scripts that perform complex tasks with minimal user input.

 3. **Cybersecurity Fundamentals:**